-The joinery section is particularly useful, showing 26 types of joint and how to make them, including a table detailing the merits of each and the type of work each is best suited to.
+The joinery section is particularly useful, showing 26 types of joints and how to make them, including a table detailing the merits of each and the type of work each is best suited to.

-When returning to model trains after a gap this is the book that really helped me get back up to speed on some of fundamental details that I’d forgotten, particularly around track formation.
+When returning to model trains after a gap this is the book that really helped me get back up to speed on some of the fundamental details that I’d forgotten, particularly around track formation.

 At just 15 pages this isn’t a book but a pamphlet but then it’s only a few quid and it’s still a great overview of the basics of layout electrics.

 While I don’t use it personally now, it’s one of my most recommended resources for those starting on their model railway journey and wanting to progress from the Hornby and Graham Farish DC starter sets.

 If you’re just starting with model railways, get this!
 It covers the basics of everything you’ll need to know from baseboards to DCC and I’ll still dip into it from time to time.

 Most of my layouts are DC (analog) but my biggest layouts are DCC and when I first started building with this I needed help.
 It looked so simple but I ran into constant problems and there was a whole new vocabulary to learn.

 This book was my lifesaver, helped me move from analog to digital, and taught me pretty much everything I needed to know about digital electrics.

 Having been trained as an electrician in the very distant past and having a full-time job managing web servers, electrics, and digital technology doesn’t worry me.
 The finer points of electronics haven’t been so easy however and when starting to make signaling, lighting, and other off-track electronics and even dabbling with Arduino-controlled trains I needed a bit of help.